-The tumors themselves aren't harmful, but can grow large -- from the size of a pea to a melon -- and make life seriously uncomfortable.
-In some cases, the complications they cause can negatively affect a woman's ability to get pregnant or the course of her pregnancy.
+The tumors themselves aren't harmful, but can grow large — from the size of a pea to a melon according to the Illinois Department of Public Health — and make life seriously uncomfortable.
+In some cases, the complications they cause can negatively affect a person's ability to get pregnant or the course of their pregnancy.

-Your doctor will help you determine the best course of action to deal with your fibroids.
+Your doctor will help you determine the best course of action to deal with your fibrosis.
 You can certainly use exercise to help you lose weight and flatten your stomach if your fibroids are small and not causing bloating, stomach swelling or weight gain.
 But if you have particularly large fibroids, they cannot be shrunk with exercise.

 You can't use exercise to shrink a belly that has a uterus bloated with large fibroids.
 If that's the cause of your swollen tum, only a doctor's intervention can help.

 Microscopic fibroids won't stop you from losing weight, however.
 If your stomach is large because of excessive weight resulting from an unhealthy diet and a sedentary lifestyle, you can certainly lose fat and tone your tummy with exercise.

 Do at least 150 to 300 minutes of moderate-intensity cardio every week or 75 to 150 minutes of vigorous cardio activity to maintain your weight, or more if you want to lose weight says the Physical Activity Guidelines for Americans;

 Perform resistance-training exercises for every major muscle group twice per week for at least 20 minutes